jchuang02/streams/README.md

 # Twitch clone streaming application

-This is a streaming actual inspired by Twitch built in React.
+This is a streaming application inspired by Twitch built in React.

 This application showcases mastery in: